 Specifically, we note positively that at least 37% of the Recovery and Resilience Facility - which accounts for 90% of NGEU - is set for green investments.
-As a result, at least 30%, or EUR 250bn, of NGEU bond issuance will be directly linked to the objectives of a green and sustainable economic recovery.
-This will transform the EU into the largest green bond issuer worldwide and underline its commitment to achieving climate targets.
-To date, the EU has raised EUR 28bn via green bonds - all based on the EU's Green Bond Framework, which is aligned with the green bond principles of the International Capital Market Association.
+As a result, around 30%, or EUR 250bn, of NGEU bond issuance will be directly linked to the objectives of a green and sustainable economic recovery.
+In addition, most of the EUR 300bn REPowerEU Plan will be funded through the Recovery and Resilience Facility.
+Launched in May 2022, the REPowerEU Plan aims at safeguarding EU countries from energy shortages, accelerating the green transition and promoting investments in renewable energies via a series of reforms Member States have included in their national recovery plans.
+The growing issuance will transform the EU into the largest green bond issuer worldwide and underline its commitment to achieving climate targets.
+To date, the EU has raised EUR 44bn via green bonds and exceeded last year's new issuances of the four major European economies combined.

-These measures reduce the risk of financing projects with transition risks and critically support the EU's goals to boost the green bond market, accelerating a virtuous circle of sustainable investments and thus mobilising private capital to achieve environmental aims.
+These measures reduce the risk of financing projects with high transition risks and critically support the EU's goals to boost the green bond market, accelerating a virtuous circle of sustainable investments and thus mobilising private capital to achieve environmental aims.